Kibouo/mqttgen/README.md

-MqttGen - Generation of MQTT messages
+MqttGen - Generation and replay of MQTT messages
 =====================================

 *MqttGen* is an MQTT message generator.
-Message to be generated are defined in a JSON input file.

 *MqttGen* can be used to create MQTT message flow to test applications using the MQTT protocol.
 It was created to test the [jMQTT Jeedom plugin](https://github.com/domotruc/jMQTT).

+*MqttGen* comes with two tools:
+   * *mqttgen* which is a kind of MQTT simulator allowing to send and receive messages.
+Behaviour is defined in a JSON input file.
+   * *mqttplay* which allows to replay a MQTT flow previously recorded thanks to an MQTT client such as mosquitto_sub.

 Installation
 ------------